Idowuilekura/dockgispy/user/README.md

 ### Running the Image with Docker Compose**

-A much easier method of running the image is through a docker-compose file, which helps to automate the running of docker images.
+A much easier method of running the image is through a docker-compose file, which helps automate the docker image running.
 Below is a sample docker-compose file to run the smallest dockgispy image.
-If you are not familiar with docker-compose, you can read more about it at this [link](https://www.freecodecamp.org/news/what-is-docker-compose-how-to-use-it/).
+If you are unfamiliar with docker-compose, read more about it at this [link](https://www.freecodecamp.org/news/what-is-docker-compose-how-to-use-it/).

 To specify the environment variable, you can uncomment or remove the hash key behind the environment and the `-IDE_SET=lab`.
 If you wish to set the development environment to a notebook can you use `IDE_SET=notebook`
 Copy the below, into a file with the name `docker-compose.yaml` and save it.